By Robert Benjamin

 Article Source: EzineArticles

-Update: On a recent trip to Fort Washita, Oklahoma, we ran into some tracks that we wondered if they might just be from the big hairy creature himself.
+What do you think?: On a trip to Fort Washita, Oklahoma, we ran into some tracks that we wondered if they might just be from the big hairy creature himself.
 Check them out and tells us what you think. — Kathy Weiser-Alexander